bryandaetz1/Apartment_Rent_Prices/README.md

 # Estimating Bay Area Rent Prices - Project Overview
 <ul>
   <li>Used Selenium to scrape data from over 12,000 apartment listings on apartments.com in the San Jose, Oakland and San Francisco areas
-  <li>Cleaned data and engineered features from raw text describing apartment amenities by applying NLP techniques to gain insight on what amenities might be useful to include in the final model
+  <li>Cleaned data and engineered features from text description of apartment amenities by applying NLP techniques to gain insight on what amenities might be useful to include in the final model
   <li>Created an ML model that estimates rent prices (RMSE ~$365 on test set) given a number of inputs including # of bedrooms, # of bathrooms, square footage and amenities
   <li>Productionized this ML model and collaborated with a friend to create an interactive web app.
 Web app can be accessed here: http://3.128.33.149/
 </ul>